SovereignCloudStack/docs/contributor-docs/development/tests/conformance-tests-sonobuoy.md

 track: Global
 ---

-SovereignCloudStack (SCS) makes use of [Sonobuoy][sonobuoy]] as a test framework to run its tests on Kubernetes clusters, which are to be audited for compliance.
+SovereignCloudStack (SCS) makes use of [Sonobuoy][sonobuoy] as a test framework to run its tests on Kubernetes clusters, which are to be audited for compliance.
 The aim of using this framework is to make the execution of tests on a KaaS infrastructure as simple as possible.
 Hence this reduces the effort required to establish SCS conformity to a minimum.

 In short this is achieved by storing all tests in a container image, which can then be called and launched on the clusters managed by sonoobuoy.

-> A more detailed description of why the SCS has decided to use sonobuoys can be found on the corresponding  [Decsision Record][sonbouy-decision-record]
+> A more detailed description of why the SCS has decided to use sonobuoys can be found on the corresponding [Decsision Record][sonbouy-decision-record].
 > In addition, sonobuoy is also used as the toolset for executing Kubernetes very own [conformance tests][k8s-conformance].